EntTheTree/Webnovel-1/Draft 2.md

 “Shut up\!”

-I glared at him, glared at his red hair and glared at his TKcolor eyes.
+I glared at him, glared at his red hair and glared at his brown eyes.
 Don’t you look at me like that, Eric.

 He took a step toward me.
 “Breathe, Esther.”